RUKENZILAN/FinanceNews_Antigravity/README.md

 - **GitHub Pages**: Upload these files to a GitHub repository and enable GitHub pages in the repository settings.

 ## Legal Disclaimer
 This platform only provides headlines and short snippets through officially provided RSS feeds.
 All content rights belong to their original publishers.
 This application does not bypass paywalls or scrape protected content.
+All rights reserved.

 Published version: https://capitalpulse.uk